Stefán Jón Hafstein: Political career

 Stefán took part in the preparation and establishment of the Social Democrats in 1999 and 2000.
-He was elected Chairman of the Commission of Social Democrats from 2001 to 2005.
+He was elected Chairman of the executive Committee of Social Democrats from 2001 to 2005.
 He was elected as City Councillor in Reykjavik in 2002 for the Reykjavíkurlistinn, where he is a representative of the Social Democrats.
 He won first place in the list of the Social Democratic primaries in 2003.
 Has served as chairman of the city council, city council president, chairman of the education council, chairman of the Culture and Tourism Board and the chairman of the district Grafarvogur.
-He was chairman of Vikar Maritime Museum from 2004.
+He was chairman of Vik Maritime Museum from 2004.
 He was a candidate for the city council in 2005 for the Social Democrats and was elected, sitting on the education board, culture and tourism board, and the board of Reykjavík Energy for a time.

 Stefán Jón Hafstein got leave from work in the city council at the beginning of 2007 for two years to work as a project manager at the ICEIDA in Namibia and ceased his work in politics when he became ICEIDA country director in Malawi in 2008.
 He has worked on those matters since.